 Place the cooked squash in your food processor bowl.
-Add the butter, parmesan, garlic, and salt.
+Add the butter, Parmesan, garlic, and salt.

 Process until smooth, 1-2 minutes, stopping to scrape the sides with a spatula as needed.
 Start processing on low, then process on high until smooth.

-Serve the mash immediately.
+Serve immediately.

 Video